paola12antonicoli/diabetes-risk-prediction/healthcare-ai-ml/README.md

 # Healthcare AI & Machine Learning

-A recruiter-friendly healthcare machine learning project for diabetes risk prediction using the CDC Diabetes Health Indicators dataset.
+Healthcare machine learning project for diabetes risk prediction using the CDC Diabetes Health Indicators dataset.

 This project is a data science exercise focused on data preparation, exploratory analysis, model development, and interpretability.
 It is presented as a healthcare risk prediction study, not a medical diagnostic tool.